madsborup/madsborup/content/projects/moodagent.md

   - Internal Tools
 ---

-At Moodagent I drove exploration of novel product opportunities and features through end-to-end prototyping in a cross-functional team, applying AI (audio classification, vision, embeddings) across multiple projects.
+At Moodagent I drove exploration of novel product opportunities and features through end-to-end prototyping in a cross-functional team, applying AI (audio classification, vision, embeddings) across projects.
 One concept was patented and some attracted new investor interest.

 ### Highlighted work